therealinaam/Hello-Sign-API-/README.md

 This project was inspired by a teammate's idea.
 The API used this time is "HelloSign API", which is mainly good at exchanging contracts and pdf.
 When I was thinking about what form of contract to take for this project, I came up with the idea of having to show the doctor's signature to the teacher when I was in high school.
 If I could easily get medical signatures and download them in the pdf format I wanted, I would have liked stronger security.
 We planned this project to embody these ideas.

 ## What it does
+Aimed at getting signatures on medical documents easily, the outline of the program is to request a document, have it approved, and then download the document.
+Since all documents are protected by personal information, this platform is equipped with a login function, aiming to protect all information used.

 ### Signature Conservation:

 ### Login Form